torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 For some devices, such as the KVP device, Hyper-V automatically sends a rescind message when the primary channel is closed, likely as a result of unbinding the device from its driver.
-The rescind causes Linux to remove the device.
-But then Hyper-V immediately reoffers the device to the guest, causing a new instance of the device to be created in Linux.
+The rescind causes GNU/Linux to remove the device.
+But then Hyper-V immediately reoffers the device to the guest, causing a new instance of the device to be created in GNU/Linux.
 For other devices, such as the synthetic SCSI and NIC devices, closing the primary channel does *not* result in Hyper-V sending a rescind message.
-The device continues to exist in Linux on the VMBus, but with no driver bound to it.
+The device continues to exist in GNU/Linux on the VMBus, but with no driver bound to it.
 The same driver or a new driver can subsequently be bound to the existing instance of the device.